Student Academic Success — Degree Completion Policy

 The goal of the Student Academic Success-Degree Completion Policy is to promote undergraduate student success.
 The policy establishes a structured framework and criteria to guide all students to completion of an undergraduate degree within a reasonable period of time.

-Full-time degree seeking students normally are expected to complete the undergraduate program in four years.
+Full-time degree seeking students normally are expected to complete the undergraduate program in four years (see 4-Year Plans and Benchmarks).
 Within this timeframe, all students are expected to demonstrate continuing progress in their majors by completing prerequisite or required courses with the appropriate grades, and by completing other requirements consistent with graduation progress or benchmarks established by their academic units (see 2, below).
 It is ultimately the responsibility of the student to meet these requirements.
 To help students meet these requirements the University will facilitate student progress to degree by providing enhanced student advising through the following measures:

 1. Academic units will create 4-year graduation templates that will specify the degree requirements for each major and provide semester-by-semester course schedule models that achieve graduation within four years.
 Students will prepare individualized plans for completing their degrees in accordance with the academic units’ 4-year graduation plans.
 Students are also encouraged to periodically update their plans with the assistance of their academic advisors.